 The Republic Telecommunication Agency (RATEL) was established in 2005, in line with the Telecommunications Law, as a national regulatory authority and an independent legal entity with the task to ensure efficient enforcement and enhancement of the telecom policy in the Republic of Serbia, aimed at further development of the telecommunications, and to create conditions for the implementation of information society.
 Following the entry into force of the Law on Electronic Communications (Official Gazette of RS, nos.
 44/10, 60/13-CC Dec. and 62/14 hereinafter: Law), RATEL continued to work as the Republic Agency for Electronic Communications.
-With the amendments made to the Law on Electronic Communications (Official Gazette of RS, no. 62/14), the Republic Agency for Postal Services was merged with RATEL, which, in turn, continued to work as the Regulatory Agency for Electronic Communications and Postal Services.
+With the amendments made to the Law on Electronic Communications (Official Gazette of RS, no. 62/14) and the Law on Postal Services (Official Gazette of RS, no. 62/14), the Republic Agency for Postal Services was merged with RATEL, which, in turn, continued to work as the Regulatory Agency for Electronic Communications and Postal Services.
 The Regulatory Agency for Electronic Communications and Postal Services assumed the rights, obligations, files, tasks, equipment, work assets, registers, employees and the appointed officials of the Republic Agency for Postal Services.
 The postal services are now regulated by RATEL's Postal Service Department.